Experimental Psychology: Human Factors Psychology

 Human Factors Ph.D.
 Curriculum

-Students must fulfill the requirements of the Psychology Department and the Experimental Psychology Division.
+Students must fulfill the requirements of the Department of Psychological Sciences and the Experimental Psychology Division.
 The Graduate School requires that students complete degree requirements within 8 consecutive years from the semester of initial enrollment to ensure that student’s preparation remains current and that they are able to make timely progress.

 Ph.D. in Experimental Psychology: 45 hours of substantive coursework, 18 hours of research, 12 hours of dissertation, prequalifying examination, qualifying (comprehensive) examination, dissertation proposal defense, and final dissertation defense.
 A graduate student must earn a B- or better in every required course.

 Please refer to the Experimental Psychology Graduate Student Handbook for further details.
 It is the official curriculum with which you must comply.

 All doctoral students in Psychology must complete the following requirements.
 Some courses may have prerequisites, so students should make sure they meet the necessary prerequisites before registering.

 I. Statistics (9 hours)